lilchen/lilchen.com/source/blog/_posts/2015-09-13-site-redesign-process.markdown

 With that in mind, I set out to research different methodologies for breaking down Sass into partials, modules, and components.
 I also examined several proposed CSS naming conventions.

-_TheSassway+ wrote a a great introductory article on <a href="http://thesassway.com/beginner/how-to-structure-a-sass-project" target="_blank">structuring Sass projects</a> that acted as a strong, basic foundation for me.
+_TheSassway_ wrote a a great introductory article on <a href="http://thesassway.com/beginner/how-to-structure-a-sass-project" target="_blank">structuring Sass projects</a> that acted as a strong, basic foundation for me.
 I jumpstarted off these guidelines, but adjusted my structure accordingly as I wrote more and more of my own CSS.

 Next, I decided that BEM and OOCSS were the best naming conventions for _me_.
 I definitely recommend taking a look at all of them before choosing for yourself.